 Once you’re finished, hit Send now and your message will be processed.
 Simple!

 - You can send to multiple contacts and/or groups with Quick Message.

 - If you have any saved templates, you can select them from the drop down in the top left of this box to pre-populate your message.

 - You can add an opt-out message using the "Add unsubscribe" option, which will appear in the top right of this box if you have Automatic Unsubscribe activated in your account settings.

 - Check the bottom of the message box to see how many characters and messages are being utilised for your send.

 "New Campaign" with Preview

 Use this option if you want to send more complex personalised and bulk messages.

-In the left-hand menu, click Messaging and then New Message:
+In the left-hand menu, click Campaigns and then New Campaign: